sudheerj/generator-jhipster-primeng/README.md

  </div>

 # What next?
-Please check the roadmap list https://github.com/sudheerj/generator-jhipster-primeng/wiki/Roadmap .
+Please check the road map list https://github.com/sudheerj/generator-jhipster-primeng/wiki/Roadmap.
 If you need a new feature please raise a github request for the discussion.

 # Blog
 http://sudheerjonna.com/blog/2017/10/09/jhipster-meets-primeng-or-primeng-meets-jhipster/